 Both the myth of Persephone, and the folk tale of the Lindworm Prince, deal with relationships and the underworld.
 Carl Jung wrote that “Seldom, or perhaps never, does a marriage develop into an individual relationship smoothly and without crises; there is no coming to consciousness without pain.”

-Growing and coming to consciousness is painful.
-There are many paths that lead to it, but perhaps none are more testing than a relationship.
+Growing, and coming to consciousness, is painful.
+There are many paths that lead to it, but perhaps none is more testing than a relationship.
 The other person serves as a mirror for us, reflecting our hidden ways.
 When we come together, both our hearts and our shadows meet.

-The poet and writer Robert Bly described the shadow as “the long black bag we drag behind us.”
+The poet and writer, Robert Bly, described the shadow as “the long black bag we drag behind us.”
 It contains parts of us our parents and society told us to get rid of.
-Slowly we are reduced, until most of our energy ends up in the bag, and we hardly ever deal with our shadow because it is painful.
+Slowly, we are reduced, until most of our energy ends up in the bag, and we hardly ever deal with our shadow, because it is painful.
 But “…your shadow… whom you cannot accept…will never forget you.”
-It is the disowned self, but it is not evil, it is our dark twin, our wild twin, who like the Lindworm Prince, grows hostile in exile.
+It is the disowned self, but it is not evil, it is our dark twin, our wild twin who, like the Lindworm Prince, grows hostile in exile.
 Carl Jung said that “whenever we give up, leave behind, and forget too much, there is always the danger that the things we have neglected will return with added force.”

-The Lindworm Prince is, in his own way is the anti-hero.
-The trickster who drags up the past so that we don’t forget.
-So that we don’t repress.
-He upsets the balance, which, in the end, brings new life and harmony to the kingdom, here symbolising the individual.
+The Lindworm Prince is, in his own way, the anti-hero.
+He is the the trickster who drags up the past, so that we don”t forget.
+So that we don”t repress.
+He upsets the balance which, in the end, brings new life and harmony to the kingdom, here symbolising the individual.

-New life is only possible after the descent.
-After time spent in the wilderness.
+New life is only possible after the descent, after time spent in the wilderness.
 Spring only returns to the earth once Persephone ascends from the underworld.
 We cannot hope for authenticity, unless we are willing to do the hard work.
 This means facing disillusionment.
 However, the underworld is not really a place you choose to go to.
 It is more a place where you are dragged, kicking and screaming.

-Most of us are adverse to it, but as myth shows, the descent is a natural part of life.
-Medieval theologian Meister Ekhart observed that “the ground of the soul is dark.”
-To be forced down and out ultimately can be a good thing, but it is a long process, and we have forgotten, that “sorrow, suffering, and loneliness are the great builders of character.
+Most of us are adverse to it but, as myth shows, the descent is a natural part of life.
+Medieval theologian Meister Ekhart observed that: “the ground of the soul is dark.”
+To be forced down and out, ultimately, can be a good thing, but it is a long process, and we have forgotten, that “sorrow, suffering, and loneliness are the great builders of character.
 Man [can] never become truly great until his heart is broken.”

 When we recognise this in another, lifelong friendship is possible.
 Kahlil Gibran wrote of this when he said that: “hearts united in pain and sorrow will not be separated by joy and happiness.
 Bonds that are woven in sadness are stronger than the ties of joy and pleasure.”
-Bonds woven in this darkness belong to the realm of Hades.
-To the place where chaos is made into cosmos, and where seeds germinate.
+Bonds woven in this darkness belong to the realm of Hades, to the place where chaos is made into cosmos, and where seeds germinate.

-The symbolism of seeds, of pomegranate seeds in particular is fascinating.
-We are told that when the Greek god Dionysus died, “a pomegranate tree sprouted from his blood, coming from the tree sacred to Tammuz and Adonis, and the fruit which bound Persephone to Hades.
+The symbolism of seeds, of pomegranate seeds in particular, is fascinating.
+We are told that, when the Greek god Dionysus died, “a pomegranate tree sprouted from his blood, coming from the tree sacred to Tammuz and Adonis, and the fruit which bound Persephone to Hades.
 For the fruit of the pomegranate tree, once opened, spoils immediately – heralding death – its black seeds, packed so densely together, evoke the souls of the myriad dead, stored safely in the underworld, awaiting rebirth.
 In Christian art a pomegranate often adorns the cloak of the Virgin Mary as a promise of resurrection.”